Home > Guides > The best audio interfaces for songwriters

 Doesn’t offer as many features as other options

-Although, because it applies to all four inputs, we don’t recommend using ribbon microphones alongside a condenser using this interface, since you could easily burn its internal components.
+Although, because it applies to all four inputs, we don’t recommend using ribbon microphones alongside a condenser using this interface, since you could easily burn their internal components.

 If you have a very small group with two to three performers to record with a simplistic setup, this interface is right for you.

-Best interface for recording a small band: PreSonus Studio 1810c
+Best audio interface for songwriters for recording a small band: PreSonus Studio 1824c

 One of the best 8-channel interfaces for singer-songwriters offers crystal clean preamps, versatile I/O, and over $1,000 of bundled software.